bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

     && z_i \sim \mathcal{N}(\mu(X), \sigma(X)) \\
     \tag{10}

-where :math:`\mu, \sigma` are the corresponding outputs from the generator network.
+where :math:`\mu, \sigma` are the corresponding outputs from the encoder network.
 Compared to Equation 7, :math:`N` can be significantly smaller (I used :math:`N=128` in the experiments).